mlochbaum/BQN/doc/fill.md

         3↑⟨⟩  # Fill unknown

         »⟨⟩   # Fill not needed

+If the argument to [Merge](couple.md) is empty then its result will be as well, since the shape `≢𝕩` is a prefix of `≢>𝕩`.
+However, the remainder of the result shape is determined by the elements of `𝕩`, so if there are none then Merge uses the fill element to decide what the result shape should be.

 [Reshape](reshape.md#computed-lengths) (`⥊`) uses the fill when `𝕨` contains `↑` and the product of the rest of `𝕨` doesn't evenly divide the number of elements in `𝕩`.